Lyme Science Blog

 4. Sensory Overload

-5. Vision & Head Pressure
+5. Vision Changes and Head Pressure

-6. Balance & Dizziness
+6. Balance Problems and Dizziness

-7. Breathing & Air Hunger
+7. Air Hunger and Breathing Changes

-8. Sweats — Night or Day
+8. Sweats—Night or Day

 10. Internal Vibration or Restlessness